 Article continues below...

-Edublox Makes Reading and Learning Easy
+Reading and Learning Made Easy

-We offer fundamental solutions for dyslexia and learning challenges –
+Fundamental solutions to learning challenges –

 Perhaps the most compelling example of how brain training works was from a study done on the brains of “good readers” vs. dyslexic readers.
 Using Functional Magnetic Resonance Imaging (fMRIs) to review the patterns of both groups, scientists found that while good readers utilize pathways mostly located in the back of the brain with limited activity in the front, dyslexics show underactivation in the back and overactivation in the front.
 And here’s the kicker: when dyslexics underwent intense, effective training in reading (called “cognitive skills therapy”), there was actually a transfer of brain activity to the more efficient automatic processing centers naturally used by good readers!
 The key was to increase the connections in the part of the brain that is most effective at automatically decoding and deciphering based on stored and fully processed sound/word/meaning associations.

 So how exactly do you increase the number of connections in your brain?
 Just like you work any other muscle: repetitive exercises.
 Here are a few to get your started:

 - ¿Habla español?
 Learning a new language requires that you analyze new sounds, which not only improves auditory processing skills, but also memory.
 Most local libraries have foreign language CDs or videos that you can check out, or you can sign up for a class at your local community college.